The 20 Best Exercises For Men Over 40 – Get Fit, Stay Strong, Be Healthy!

 - Dumbbell/Kettlebell Shoulder Press – 2 x 12-15 reps

 Exercises For Men Over 40 – Body Weight Exercises

 You can use these exercises if you prefer to train at home, or you don’t have access to a gym.

 These exercises can be done anywhere you have enough space to stand up or lay down.

 They are extremely versatile and great for getting a quick workout in, when time is of the essence.

-Since men have known that pressing themselves up from the floor has made them strong and have a great, chiselled chest, they have been doing push ups.
+Since men have known that pressing themselves up from the floor has made them strong and have a great, chiseled chest, they have been doing push-ups.

 This is the most basic, but one of the most fundamental exercises for men over 40 in body weight training programs.

 Push-ups works throughout your upper body and includes mainly the muscles in your Chest, Shoulders and Triceps.